 Deshmukh and Zhao (2020) try to fill the gap by examining the relationship between audit expectations and the readability of the audit report.
 Another reason for conducting the current research is that the gap between unreasonable audit expectations has been calculated and used for analysis in the forthcoming study, which has not been utilized and tested quantitatively.
 The audit expectation gap and the unreasonable expectation gap are two distinct concepts.
 The audit expectation gap is related to the disparity between the varied expectations of individuals and different groups regarding the role and performance of auditors.
 This gap often stems from a lack of complete understanding of the duties and role of auditors.
-Various individuals, including investors, managers, and auditors, may have different auditing expectations of auditing, which may be due to a lack of awareness of the nature of auditing or the actual impact of auditing on financial processes.
+Various individuals, including investors, managers, and auditors, may have different auditing expectations.
+On the other hand, the unreasonable expectation gap points to the distance between unrealistic expectations and the actual realities of auditing.
+This gap arises from unrealistic or illogical expectations of auditing, which may be due to a lack of awareness of the nature of auditing or the actual impact of auditing on financial processes.
 In summary, the audit expectation gap is associated with differences in the expectations of various stakeholders regarding auditing.
-In contrast, the unreasonable expectation gap primarily refers to the disparity between unrealistic expectations and the actual realities of auditing regarding auditing.
 In contrast, the unreasonable expectation gap primarily refers to the disparity between unrealistic expectations and the actual realities of auditing.